radryan1979/PythonCourse/README.md

-# Python Course for UD CEOE
+# Python Course for my favorite grad students

 Suggested text/code editor that does it all, VSCode.
 Free, large community building extensions for just about everything.
 Download [VSCode](https://code.visualstudio.com/download)